top of page

 ree

-You often get one quote from Lender A on Monday, Lender B on Tuesday, and Lender C on Wednesday.
-Rates can change daily, sometimes multiple times.
-Therefore unless you get all your quotes at the same period of time, you don't have accurate information
+It's common to receive a quote from Lender A on Monday, Lender B on Tuesday, and Lender C on Wednesday.
+Rates can fluctuate daily, sometimes even several times a day.
+Thus, if you don't obtain all your quotes simultaneously, you won't have precise information

 THE ONLY RATE QUOTE THAT MATTERS IS THE DAY YOU LOCK.

-Be wary of a lender with significantly lower rates and closing costs than anyone else.
-All lender rates are derived from the same mortgage backed securities market
+Be cautious of a lender offering rates and closing costs that are much lower than others.
+All lender rates originate from the same mortgage-backed securities market

-(MBS) - with larger lenders typically needing a higher profit margin-- they charge more to cover their increased overhead.
-The bigger the lender, the bigger their overhead.
-They have to charge more to pay for those high priced TV ads and stadium naming rights.
+(MBS) - with larger lenders usually requiring a higher profit margin, resulting in higher charges to cover their increased overhead.
+The larger the lender, the greater their overhead.
+They need to charge more to fund expensive TV advertisements and stadium naming rights.

 Smaller, well managed lenders --like a mortgage broker are often much cheaper than big lenders. mainly due to much lower overhead.